optimalsword/gol/README.md

 # gol

-## This license uses raylib, licensed under the zlib license
+## This project uses raylib, licensed under the zlib license